-[1-27-13] Hold For Pickup service is available with Priority Mail Express under 113 and 413.
-Hold For Pickup service is also available with online and commercial mailings of Priority Mail (except Critical Mail), First-Class Package Service parcels, and Parcel Select Nonpresort parcels when:
+[1-26-14] Hold For Pickup service is available with Priority Mail Express.
+It is also available with commercial mailings of Priority Mail (except Critical Mail), First-Class Package Service parcels, and Parcel Select Nonpresort parcels when:

 c.
 At a minimum, one of the authorized extra services must be combined with Hold For Pickup service.
 If adding insurance for $200 or less, one of the other authorized extra services must be added, which provides required tracking for the service.